Monitoring spin coherence of single nitrogen-vacancy centers in nanodiamonds during pH changes in aqueous buffer solutions: Introduction

 Nanodiamonds are biocompatible and are excellent NV carriers that can be delivered into complex biological structures including cells, organelles, and tissues~\cite{simpson2017non,beranova2014sensitivity,turcheniuk2017biomedical,mohan2010vivo}.
 This portability provides distinct advantages over bulk-diamond-NV centers in biological sensing.
 However, the spin properties of nanodiamond NV centers are more sensitive to the surface chemistry than the bulk-diamond NV centers because of the small distance between the NV centers and the surface, which degrades the spin properties~\cite{romach2015spectroscopy,ishikawa2012optical,rondin2010surface,song2014statistical}.
 Moreover, the surface of nanodiamonds is neither uniform nor well defined in contrast to the flat surface of bulk diamond~\cite{kaur2013nanodiamonds,nagl2015improving,girard2011surface,paci2013understanding}.
 The spin properties of nanodiamond NV centers are, thus, thought to be more susceptible in physiological conditions.

 One of the most influential parameters in biochemical experiments is the pH.
 As chemical sensors, nanodiamonds are required to be used in a wide range of pH~\cite{rendler2017optical,schafer2001redox,slegerova2015designing}.
 For intracellular applications, nanodiamonds will experience various pH depending on the locations; for example of cellular uptake, endosomes show pH of 6.0-7.0 in the early stage of endocytosis and later around 4.0~\cite{sorkin2002signal}.
 The pH affects the surface potential of the nanodiamonds and has been demonstrated to convert the charge state of the NV centers between NV$^0$ and NV$^-$~\cite{karaveli2016modulation,schreyvogel2015active,ji2016charge}.
-In principle, pH only changes the zeta potential, and the electric field inside the nanodiamonds should not be affected if the nanodiamonds have uniformly charged surfaces.
-However, surface inhomogeneities can affect the NV spin properties during pH change.
-The sensing stability during the pH changes therefore has to be determined.
+Very recently there have been several reports that this charge-state instability indeed affects the ODMR measurements, such as compromising the measured spin relaxation time~\cite{yamano2017charge,stacey2018evidence,bluvstein2019identifying}.
+Thus properly characterizing the spin coherence of the ND quantum sensors in various pH conditions is required.

-Here, we report on the sensing stability of single nanodiamond-NV quantum sensors during a continuous pH change between 4 and 11, the range that is of particular importance for biochemical experiments.
+Here, we report on the spin-coherence stability of single nanodiamond-NV quantum sensors during a continuous pH change between 4 and 11, the range that is of particular importance for biochemical experiments.
 During the pH change, the NV spin coherence time ($T_2$) and the spin resonance frequency ($\omega_0$) did not show any particular dependence on the pH but fluctuations corresponding to that observed in the steady-pH buffer solutions.
 We have determined the sensor stability of the NV quantum systems, which provides the fluctuations of $\pm$12\% and $\pm$0.2 MHz for $T_2$ and $\omega _0$ of their mean values.
 The observed fluctuations are discussed in relation to the NV-quantum sensing schemes such as decoherence spectroscopy and thermometry.